Jonas Semaška

-Jonas Semaška, nom de guerre Liepa, Rikis, Gaučas (24 November 1907 – 21 January 1947) was a Lithuanian officer of the Lithuanian Army, the Red Army's 29th Rifle Corps and then the Lithuanian Auxiliary Police Battalions formed by Nazi Germany.
-Semaška was a leader of Lithuanian partisans, who fought for Lithuanian independence.
+Jonas Semaška, nom de guerre Liepa, Rikis, Gaučas (24 November 1907 – 21 January 1947) was a Lithuanian officer of the Lithuanian Army, as well as armed units of the Soviet Union and Nazi Germany during World War II.
+From 1945, Semaška was a leader of Lithuanian partisans, who fought for Lithuanian independence.

 Early life

 Jonas Semaška was born on 24 November 1907 in Naujadvaris village, Ramygala county, Panevėžys district.
 He was one of ten children.
 Semaška graduated from the gymnasium in Panevėžys in 1928.

 Interwar

 Jonas Semaška was drafted into the Lithuanian army on 12 September 1928.
-After he graduated from the 12th class of the War School of Kaunas, he was given the rank of infantry lieutenant and was assigned to the 1st Infantry Regiment's 7th company's junior officer.
+After he graduated from the 12th class of the War School of Kaunas, he was given the rank of infantry lieutenant and was assigned to the 1st Infantry Regiment's 7th Company's junior officer.
 On 1 January 1931, his rank was changed to junior lieutenant due to the Law on Officer Ranks.

-On 17-20 June 1932, together with the honour guard company, Semaška participated in the consecration of the monument to the fallen Lithuanian soldiers in Giedraičiai.
+On 17–20 June 1932, together with the honour guard Company, Semaška participated in the consecration of the monument to the fallen Lithuanian soldiers in Giedraičiai.
 On 27 March 1933, he completed the skier officer's course.
-On 20 November he was promoted to lieutenant.
-From 1 January 1934, he was appointed as the senior officer of the 1st company, and then, from 1 September, the 8th company.
-On 16 May 1935, he was appointed the 8th company's commander.
-In addition to commanding the 8th company, he was the instructor of the ski team of the regiment's 3rd battalion.
+On November 20, he was promoted to lieutenant.
+From 1 January 1934, he was appointed as the senior officer of the 1st Company, and then, from 1 September, the 8th Company.
+On 16 May 1935, he was appointed the 8th Company's commander.
+In addition to commanding the 8th Company, he was the instructor of the ski team of the regiment's 3rd Battalion.
 On 23 November 1937, he was promoted to captain.